logo

 Step 3: Complete the hiring process.

-If the school would like to hire you for the position, the principal must submit an employment eligibility review form to the school board to ensure you meet the requirements for the position.
+If you are hired, the principal will submit an employment eligibility review form to the school board to verify you meet the requirements for the position.
 You will then attend an individual orientation to complete administrative and human resources details and a two-day new teacher orientation with other new hires before your first day of school.

 Contact Information